Starting a New Agentic Project

 Help users with their questions and issues professionally and efficiently.Apply the agent to your cluster:

-kubectl get agents customer-support
+kubectl get agents customer-support-agent

 # Expected output shows Ready status

-kubectl get agents customer-support -o jsonpath='{.status.phase}'
+kubectl get agents customer-support-agent -o jsonpath='{.status.phase}'

 # Should output: readyStep 3: Generate Additional Resources